nachstedt/wordpress_divisions_plugin/readme.txt

 == Changelog ==

+= 0.2.0 =
+* Divisions can be encoded into links as first argument of the permalink structure

 = 0.1.2 =
 * CSS class current_division_item is also added to menu items that have "no division" attached"
 * Divisions menu entry in admin interface is displayed after second seperator